 It shouldn’t come as a surprise that you’re going to work up a sweat when you’re trying to hike to your stand while wearing a ton of clothes.
 You may end up shedding a few layers as soon as you sit down, only to replace them a few minutes later when your body returns to normal.

 Instead of having the extra work, walk out to your stand wearing just three layers.
-Your thermal, and base layers, as well as your mid-layer, which can be some of your early season hunting gear.
+Your thermal, and base layers, as well as your mid-layer, can be some of your early season hunting gear.
 Save the rest of your clothes for when you’re ready to sit down.

 Tip #5 Make Use of Your Early Season Gear